This post was last updated on April 17th, 2020 at 09:34 am

-A world of difference from the rest of China; Yunnan is a paradise where you will find the most magical landscape in all of China!
+Yunnan, a world of difference from other areas in China; it’s a paradise where you will find the most magical landscape!
 From impressive rice fields and snow-capped mountain tops in the north to remote mountain villages and small temples that rarely attract tourists.
 Yunnan is a beautiful region where nature will enchant you!

 In addition to the unprecedentedly beautiful region, Yunnan also houses the most ethnic minorities in China.
 About 50% of all non-Han Chinese live in this province.
 For years, they have successfully resisted the influences of the government resulting in other cultures and traditions.